bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 Remember, as a GM this system is designed to get your players involved in building the world.
 Costs aren’t provided here since different GMs will ask their players more or less for help building the world, but some opportunity to shape it should be provided.

 ### Creating New Content
-If a player has an idea for something their character wants to do that should require training but isn’t covered in the book then if reasonable you should let them perform it!
-Usually since it is without training there will be a large associated negative but at that point work on making a training of an appropriate tier and let them immediately put, if available, 1XP towards it.
+If a player has an idea for something their character wants to do that should require training but isn’t covered in the book, then if reasonable you should let them perform it!
+Usually, since it is without training, there will be a large associated negative, but at that point work on making a training of an appropriate tier and let them immediately put, if available, 1XP towards it.
 They don’t need an expert or manual to start the training, their character invented it!